dotnet/orleans/src/Documentation/Advanced-Concepts/Activation-Garbage-Collection.md

 Therefore, this call provides an additional hook to **delay the deactivation beyond what is specified in the Activation Garbage Collection settings**.
 This call can not be used to expedite Activation Garbage Collection.

-A positive <c>`timeSpan`</c> value means “prevent GC of this activation for that time span”.
+A positive `timeSpan` value means “prevent GC of this activation for that time span”.

-A negative <c>`timeSpan`</c> value means “cancel the previous setting of the `DelayDeactivation` call and make this activation behave based on the regular Activation Garbage Collection settings”.
+A negative `timeSpan` value means “cancel the previous setting of the `DelayDeactivation` call and make this activation behave based on the regular Activation Garbage Collection settings”.

 **Scenarios:**

-1) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(20 min), it will cause this activation to not be collected for at least 20 min.
+1) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation(TimeSpan.FromMinutes(20))`, it will cause this activation to not be collected for at least 20 min.

-2) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(5 min), the activation will be collected after 10 min, if no extra calls were made.
+2) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation(TimeSpan.FromMinutes(5))`, the activation will be collected after 10 min, if no extra calls were made.

-3) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(5 min), and after 7 minutes there is another call on this grain, the activation will be collected after 17 min from time zero, if no extra calls were made.
+3) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation(TimeSpan.FromMinutes(5))`, and after 7 minutes there is another call on this grain, the activation will be collected after 17 min from time zero, if no extra calls were made.

-4) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation`(20 min), and after 7 minutes there is another call on this grain, the activation will be collected after 20 min from time zero, if no extra calls were made.
+4) Activation Garbage Collection settings specify age limit of 10 minutes and the grain is making a call to `DelayDeactivation(TimeSpan.FromMinutes(20))`, and after 7 minutes there is another call on this grain, the activation will be collected after 20 min from time zero, if no extra calls were made.

 Note that `DelayDeactivation` does not 100% guarantee that the grain activation will not get deactivated before the specified period of time expires.
 There are certain failure cases that may cause 'premature' deactivation of grains.
 That means that `DelayDeactivation` **cannot not be used as a means to 'pin' a grain activation in memory forever or to a specific silo**. `DelayDeactivation` is merely an optimization mechanism that can help reduce the aggregate cost of a grain getting deactivated and reactivated over time, if that matters.
 In most cases there should be no need to use `DelayDeactivation` at all.